Since the mid of the sixties video is an emerging film system usable

 from 1970 (see chap.
 IV.1.1 with ann.11) was not a synthesizer.
 It could

-be used to mix seven external image sources, to invert and to manipulate
+be used to mix and colourize seven external image sources.
+The colours

-non-linear mixing followed by colorizing, generated its novel style of
+modulation and non-linear mixing followed by colorizing, generated its

 Siegel, Eric: EVS Video Synthesizer, 1970.